sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 This causes the number of states and transitions to explode quickly.
 For this reason, we will not cover how to expand regions.

-In general it is best to use small state machines and to link these together using super states and regions.
+In general, it is best to use small state machines and to link these together using super states and regions.

-So far when the phone was `ON` we modelled the `LOCKED` and `UNLOCKED` state.
+So far when the phone was `ON`, we modelled the `LOCKED` and `UNLOCKED` state.
 When the phone is on, it drains the battery.
 The system keeps track of the level of the battery.
 Let's assume that our phone has two battery levels: low and normal.